 What's this all About?

-An extreme makeover in the library?
-That's right, we are in the never-ending process of transforming the look and feel of the library!
-Our goal is to draw more students to the library so that they learn how libraries can be a life long resource.
+We will always be in the never-ending process of transforming the look and feel of the library!
+Our goal is to draw more students to the library, so that they learn how libraries can be a life-long resource.
 For many students this will be a major change in what they have grown to know.
 We want current & future students to walk in and become mesmerized with awesome displays of creativity.
 We want students to be so impressed that they tell their family & friends!

 NEW BOOK DISPLAY